nixcodeit/nixcode-ai/.nixcode/init.md

 read_text_file = true   # explicitly enable read_text_file
 ```

+## LLM Provider Architecture

+The application now supports multiple LLM providers through a modular architecture:

+### Provider Implementation
+Each LLM provider (Anthropic, OpenAI) is implemented in a dedicated module with:

+1. **Client**: Handles authentication, configuration, and API communication
+2. **Request**: Formats requests according to the provider's API specifications
+3. **Stream**: Processes streaming responses and converts them to a standardized format

+This modular approach allows for consistent handling of different providers while respecting their specific API requirements.

+### Message Processing Flow
+1. User messages are captured by the UI
+2. Messages are sent to the appropriate provider client based on configuration
+3. The provider client formats the request for the specific API
+4. Responses are streamed back and converted to a standardized event format
+5. Events are processed by the application and displayed in the UI

+### Provider Selection
+The application selects the appropriate provider based on configuration, defaulting to Anthropic.
+The `LLMClient` enum in `libs/llm_sdk/src/client/mod.rs` provides a unified interface to all supported providers.

 ## Recommendations

-1. **Understanding the Event System**: The new event system is a key architectural component.
+1. **Understanding the Event System**: The event system is a key architectural component.
 Understanding the interaction between `libs/nixcode/src/events/mod.rs` and how it's used in `libs/nixcode/src/lib.rs` is crucial for working with the codebase.

 2. **State Management**: State is now centralized in the Nixcode component rather than distributed across UI components.
 Understand how `RwLock<T>` is used for thread-safe state management.